T. S. B. K. Moulee

 T. S. B. K. Moulee (born: March 14, 1947 Thiruvidaimarudur Sambamoorthy Ganapathy Balakrishna Sastrigal Mouli) is an Indian film director, writer, playwright, and actor known for his works in Telugu and Tamil cinema.
-His celluloid scripts include Kamal Haasan's Pammal K. Sambandam, the biographical sports drama film Ashwini, and Nala Damayanthi in the year 2003.
+His films include Patnam Vachina Pativrathalu, the biographical sports drama film Ashwini, Kamal Haasan's Pammal K. Sambandam, and Nala Damayanthi.

 Three of his popular plays were translated into Telugu and Bengali and were staged in Andhra Pradesh and West Bengal with a record of 4000 stage shows.
 He received the Kalaimamani Award for "Best Writer" in 1985 and the Nandi Award for five films.
-He has acted in more than 100 films in Tamil and Telugu.
-He has done supporting roles in films like Thiruvilayaadal Aarambam, Pirivom Sandhippom, Irumbukkotai Murattu Singam and Kadhal to Kalyanam.
+He has acted in more than 100 films in Tamil and Telugu apart from working as an actor.